-The Schedule of Priorities - Capital Improvements presents the capital improvements requests of the Board of Governors for the sixteen constituent institutions of the University and other affiliated entities.
+The Schedule of Priorities - Capital Improvements presents the capital improvements requests of the Board of Governors for the 16 constituent institutions of the University and other affiliated entities.
 The request for the biennium is \$1,650,000,000.

-Line General Fund Appropriations for Capital Improvements 2005-07 1.
-2. 3.
-Repairs and Renovations University-wide Facilities Land Acquisition \$ 250,000,000 1,300,000,000 100,000,000 Total 1,650,000,000
+Line Schedule of Priorities Request for General Fund Appropriations for Capital Improvements 2005-07

+1. Repairs and Renovations \$ 250,000,000

+2. University-wide Facilities 1,300,000,000

+3. Land Acquisition 100,000,000

+Total \$1,650,000,000

-- Line 1, Repairs and Renovations, identifies high-priority projects that the University proposes to fund from the statutorily-defined Reserve for Repairs and Renovations.
+Line 1, Repairs and Renovations, identifies high priority projects that the University proposes to fund from the statutorily-defined Reserve for Repairs and Renovations.
 As defined, the Reserve may be used to finance twelve different categories of projects.
-This category documents institutional six-year plans for repairs and renovations that total \$749 million and requests \$250 million for these projects for the biennium. - Line 2, University-wide Facilities, includes those capital projects that address needs that have arisen since or were not funded through the 2000 Higher Education Bond Program.
+The Line documents institutional six-year plans for repairs and renovations that total \$749 million and requests \$250 million for these projects for the biennium.

+Line 2, University-wide Facilities, includes those capital projects that address needs that have arisen since or were not funded through the 2000 Higher Education Bond Program.
 With the Bond program over half completed, the six-year plan identifies extensive capital needs.
-As each institution prepared its individual plan, unfunded projects in the ten-year plan approved by the Board of Governors in 1999 were reviewed and adjustments were made to provide for unanticipated enrollment growth, new academic programs, and other changes in the University.
-This category documents six-year plans that total \$3.9 billion and requests \$1.3 billion for the biennium for an orderly progression of designing and constructing new facilities, renovating existing facilities, and making needed improvements in campus infrastructure. - Line 3, Land Acquisition, requests funds to be utilized by the University for the acquisition of land, without identification of specific requirements for individual institutions, as advance disclosure of firm land acquisition plans tends to push prices higher.
+As each institution prepared its individual plan, unfunded projects in the 10-year plan approved by the Board of Governors in 1999 were reviewed and adjustments were made to provide for unanticipated enrollment growth, new academic programs, and other changes in the University.
+The Line documents sixyear plans that total \$3.9 billion and requests \$1.3 billion for the biennium for an orderly progression of designing and constructing new facilities, renovating existing facilities, and making needed improvements in campus infrastructure.

+Line 3, Land Acquisition, requests funds to be utilized by the University for the acquisition of land, without identification of specific requirements for individual institutions, as advance disclosure of firm land acquisition plans tends to push prices higher.
 Land acquisitions are planned to accommodate long-range University growth and development and usually involve properties adjoining or near campus boundaries.